 - They are a degree-seeking student in good academic standing.

-- They receive academic approval from your advisor and school associate dean.
+- They receive academic approval from their advisor and school associate dean.

-- They receive administrative approval from Marymount’s Consortium coordinator in the Registrar’s Office.
+- They receive administrative approval from Marymount’s Consortium coordinator in the Office of the Registrar.

 Be sure to take note of the the Consortium Limitations and Restrictions below.

 If registration is approved, both Marymount and the student will receive approval from the visiting institution.